Creations by Ruth Ann

-When the opportunity to become an Authorized Fashenhues Distributor, and Traveling Instructor came up, I was delighted, and blessed to be able to step into this position to share my love of Fashenhues with others.
-And now, the ability to create a new web site to help others is just one more blessing...
+When the opportunity to become an Authorized FASHENHUES Distributor, and Traveling Instructor came up, I was delighted, and blessed to be able to step into this position to share my love of FASHENHUES with others.
+And now, the ability to create my own web site to help others is just one more blessing...

 Ruth Ann, the person

-To introduce myself to the new folks who might be checking out my site, I am Ruth Ann Jackson Perkins, a Christian, mother of 3 grown daughters and one grown step son, with a host of grandchildren, and even 3 great grandsons.
+To introduce myself to the new folks who might be checking out my site, I am Ruth Ann Jackson Butler., the wife of Larry Butler.
+I am also Christian, mother of 3 grown daughters and one grown step daughter, with a host of grandchildren, and even 5 great grandchildren.

 I was born in Illinois, but my family relocated in Fort Worth, Texas before I was a teenager.

 The rest of the time, I've lived in Texas, other than a 6 month period where I went to Manassas, Va to work.
-Then, back to Texas, now in Lometa, Tx.
+Then, back to Texas, now in Lometa/Midland, Tx.